The Feast Day Special: the last 100 kilometers of the Camino de Santiago + fireworks

 The Feast Day Special is a fully supported walking tour along the Camino de Santiago.
 That means that from beginning to end we will be there to make sure everything goes smoothly.

-Everyone at AndaSpain was a pilgrim before they became a guide, in fact most of us spent a few years returning to the camino before setting out to help others do the same.
-For all of us the Camino de Santiago was a life changing experience and we consider the act of walking purposefully to be one of our most cherished activities.
-The Last 100 Kilometers, and every other walking tour we offer, is always led by a qualified guide.
+Everyone at AndaSpain was a pilgrim before they became a guide.
+In fact most of us spent a few years returning to the camino before setting out to help others do the same.
+For all of us the Camino de Santiago was a life changing experience.
+We consider the act of walking purposefully to be one of our most cherished activities.
+The Feast Day Special, and every other walking tour we offer, is always led by qualified guide/s.

 Our Booking process